meteor-space/base/README.md

 })
 ```

-Since the `Dependencies` property is just a simple prototype annotation that has
+Since the `dependencies` property is just a simple prototype annotation that has
 no meaning outside the Space framework, you can just inject the dependencies
 yourself during the tests.
 This pattern works great, because your code remains
 completely framework agnostic (you could replace Space by any other DI framework